'A Senseless Tragedy': Leilani Beauchamp's Family Demanding Justice After Fairfield Killing

 The family is now demanding one thing: answers.

 “She did not deserve for her life to end this way.
-They want their daughter’s death brought to justice,” Monica said of Leilani’s parents.MORE NEWS: 2 More Wet Weather Events Coming To Sacramento Region Over The Next Week
+They want their daughter’s death brought to justice,” Monica said of Leilani’s parents.MORE NEWS: Surveillance Video Shows Thieves Steal Dump Truck From Irrigation District In Yuba County

-CBS13 did reach out to Travis Air Force Base to ask why Parra-Peralta, who was released on bail Monday, is still on active duty despite facing accessory to murder charges.
+CBS13 did reach out to Travis Air Force Base to ask why Parra-Peralta, who was released on bail Monday, is still on active duty.
 We did not immediately hear back.